code-mentoring/code-mentoring.github.io/faq.markdown

 permalink: /faq/
 ---

-Answers to common questions that come up in the slack channel and weekly meetup
+Answers to common questions that come up in our Slack channels and Meetups.

 ### Web Development